starlord8801/coding-1/README.md

 # coding-1
-A collection of my files from coding 1 2023. files also exist on replit at https://replit.com/@skylerbrady48
+A collection of my files from coding 1 2023.
+Files also exist on replit at https://replit.com/@skylerbrady48